 Mozarthaus Vienna entrance at night with open door and illuminated facade.

 Get your booking confirmed instantly

-Keep young minds engaged with a children’s audio guide featuring playful narration, interactive storytelling, and fun facts about Mozart’s music and childhood.
+Young visitors can enjoy the children’s audio guide designed for playful narration, interactive storytelling, and fun facts about Mozart’s music and childhood experiences.

-Audio guide for adults available in 13 languages
+Audio guide available in 13 languages for adults (on the cruise)

-Special children’s audio guide available in 8 languages
+Special audio guide designed for children’s enjoyment, accessible in 8 languages

+Mozarthaus Vienna entrance at night with open door and illuminated facade.